TKomericki/Rhetos-wiki/Logging.md

 ## Logging data changes and auditing

 Logging can be enabled on any entity to generated an **audit trail**.
-For the audit trail Rhetos server uses *Common.Log* table.
+For the audit trail Rhetos application uses *Common.Log* table.
 When enabled, logging automatically records all changes made on the entity.
 It also records the changed data and information about the user.
-Logging is implemented through SQL triggers which makes it possible to record changes made outside the Rhetos server application.
+Logging is implemented through SQL triggers which makes it possible to record changes made outside the Rhetos application.

 * More about using the **Logging** concept can be found under [Implementing simple business rules](Implementing-simple-business-rules#Logging).